 Unni Web

-Redesigning the Information Architecture to Help Users Better Explore and Search
+Redesigning the Information Architecture to Help Users Explore and Search

-I led the redesign of the web information architecture (IA) to create a scalable structure that supports the full spectrum of user intents, from early-stage learning and exploration to verifying details, making decisions, and managing appointments.
-The goal was to build a flexible foundation for adding critical features required to better serve these needs.
+I led the redesign of the web information architecture (IA) to support the full spectrum of user intent, from early learning and exploration to verification and consultation booking.
+This work established a scalable foundation for future feature development to better serve these journeys.

 Background

-As a first step, we needed a scalable IA that could reliably support the full spectrum of users intents throughout their aesthetic healthcare journey.
-Without this foundation, any additional feature would only increase complexity and fail to address core user needs.
+As we looked to support the full spectrum of user intents across the aesthetic care journey, we first needed to redesign the IA.
+Without this foundation, any additional feature would only increase complexity without addressing core user needs.

 Discovery & Research